peteroupc/peteroupc.github.io/morealg.md

 **Algorithm 2.** Suppose there is an _oracle_ that produces independent random real numbers whose expected value ("long-run average") is a known or unknown mean.
 The goal is now to produce non-negative random variates whose expected value is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
 This is possible whenever&mdash;

-- _f_ is bounded from above and below on its domain, and
+- _f_ has a finite lower bound and a finite upper bound on its domain, and
 - the mean of _f_(_X_) is not less than _&delta;_, where _&delta;_ is a known rational number greater than 0.

 The algorithm to achieve this goal follows (see Lee et al. 2014\)[^51]\: